openshift/hac-core/README.md

 # hac-core

 Core repo for the Hybrid Application Console (HAC) project.
 Manages the connectivity between the ConsoleDot Chrome & the HAC Dynamic Plugins.
+Foobar.

 ## Dynamic Plugins